apollo-xwb/INSY7315-Project-NourishNet-App/ST10049585 peer and self evaluation.md

 Quality Assurance & DevOps:
 Of course he made sure to follow professional Git branching strategies like feature branches, code reviews and pull requests to efficiently collaborate with my team whilst using a shared codebase.

 Version Control:
 he made sure to follow professional Git branching strategies like feature branches, code reviews and pull requests to efficiently collaborate with my team whilst using a shared codebase.

-Interpersonal & Management Skills Client Communication: he led weekly check-ins, translating technical concepts into accessible language for non-technical stakeholders (U-Turn Operations). he was expected to present feature demos and effectively gather and incorporate client feedback.
+Interpersonal & Management Skills Client Communication: he led weekly check-ins, translating technical concepts into accessible language for non-technical stakeholders (U-Turn Operations).
+He was expected to present feature demos and effectively gather and incorporate client feedback.
 Conflict Resolution: he facilitated discussions on contentious topics, such as the multi-claim vs. first-come-first-serve policy, ensuring the final decision balanced technical feasibility with client operational needs.
 Time Management & Prioritization: he managed parallel tasks across development, testing, and documentation, ensuring features were delivered on time for sprint deadlines despite unexpected technical blockers (e.g., web map integration).

 Role in the team: